Saint-Remy-de-Provence tourism & sightseeing

 The town is very attractive and everything a Provencal town should be with narrow streets, sleepy squares, fountains and boulevards often shaded by centuries old plane trees.
 The shops here are quite good too with lots of small boutiques and art galleries and plenty of bars and restaurants to make your stay a pleasant one.

 Apart from the attractions of the town itself, there are two reasons why people visit St-Remy-de-Provence.

 There is now a guided walk around the town where you can see the locations of 21 of Van Gogh's paintings, each point marked by a reproduction of the original painting.
-It is also possible to visit the asylum and monastery at Saint Paul de Mausole.
-There is a very pretty cloister within.
-There is also a reproduction of Van Gogh's bedroom.
+It is also possible to visit the asylum and monastery at Saint Paul de Mausole where Van Gogh came for treatment after cutting off part of his ear.
+There is a very pretty cloister within the monastery and also a reproduction of Van Gogh's bedroom.
 Both the walk and the asylum are a very moving experience if like me you are an enthusiast of the life and paintings of this great artist.

 Saint Remy de Provence is also the birth place of Nostradamus and you can see his house in the town and there is an attractive fountain tucked away on the corner between Rue Nostradamus and Rue Carnot which has a bust of Nostradamus decorating it.

 Museums in Saint-Remy-de-Provence

 There is a museum, The Musée des Alpilles housed in a former Renaissance house, the Hotel Mistral de Mondragon.
 The house has an excellent inside courtyard.
 Many Provencal traditions are displayed in the museum.

 Another museum, the Musée Estrine, housed in an elegant 18th century house is dedicated to Van Gogh.
 Unfortunately there are none of his paintings on exhibit here but there are life-sized photos of them and a slide show of his work.